hanabi/hanabi.github.io/Intermediate.md

 # Intermediate Guide for the Hyphen-ated Group

-* Have you already read the [beginners guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginners.md) and are looking to learn more?
+* Have you already read the [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md) and are looking to learn more?
 If not, go back and read that, and then wait a little while for that information to digest before coming back here.
 * This guide will cover some extra moves that good Hanabi in our group use to squeeze out extra efficiency and solve tricky situations.

 [TBC]